boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 ![Link](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/linking.png)

-To configure the linking to URL or dashboard with the widget through its settings.
+Configure the linking to a URL or dashboard with the widget through its settings.
 For more details, refer to [Linking](/visualizing-data/working-with-widgets/linking-urls-and-dashboards/).

 ### Axis

 ![Axis](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/combochart-axis.png)

-This section allow you to customize axis settings in combination chart.
+This section allows you to customize axis settings in a combination chart.

 #### Title color